Learn the new frontend build tool Vite

 - Importing

-tag with HMR support. - Vite is pre-configured to support CSS
+.cssfiles will inject its content to the page via a<style>tag with HMR support. - Vite is pre-configured to support CSS

-. - Vite does provide built-in support for
+@importinlining viapostcss-import. - Vite does provide built-in support for

-files.
+.scss,.sass,.less,.stylusfiles.
 There is no need to install Vite-specific plugins for them, but the corresponding pre-processor itself must be installed.

 Static Assets

-references in CSS are handled the same way. - Common image, media, and font filetypes are detected as assets automatically.
+/img.pngduring development, and become/assets/img.2d8efhg.pngin the production build.url()references in CSS are handled the same way. - Common image, media, and font filetypes are detected as assets automatically.

 - If you have assets that are must retain the exact same file name (without hashing) or you simply don’t want to have to import an asset first just to get its URL, then you can place the asset in a special

-directory under your project root.
-Assets in this directory will be served at root path/
+publicdirectory under your project root.
+Assets in this directory will be served at root path/during dev, and copied to the root of the dist directory as-is.

 Configuring Vite

-When running vite from the command line, Vite will automatically try to resolve a config file named vite.config.js
+When running vite from the command line, Vite will automatically try to resolve a config file named vite.config.js inside project root.

 - Environmental Variables can be obtained from